跳轉至主目錄

 These options allow you to manage your resources in the most efficient manner possible, whilst also optimising the productive capacity of your sheep.

-RFID ear tags assist the recording of individual animal information.
+eID ear tags assist the recording of individual animal information.
 These records can then be used for developing more detailed decision making processes or facilitating management ease.
 For example, walk-over weighing systems can be used to record the weight of individual animals crossing over a weigh platform.
 This allows the monitoring of bodyweights and also can be used to determine weight categories for stock sales.
-These systems have been used in pastoral areas to monitor stock weights, and plan the sale of livestock.
+These systems have been used in pastoral areas to monitor stock weights and plan the sale of livestock.

 An auto-drafter allows sheep to be automatically drafted into determined weight classes.
 This significantly reduces the labour requirements and errors when selecting sale stock.
 It reduces operator fatigue and removes the risk of the draft gate operator being injured by jumping sheep.